 This whirlwind fifteen day tour through two different countries' highlights begins in Hanoi, the Paris of the Orient.
 From there, new destination come at a break neck pace, ensuring that our travelers get a good sense of each city and town before moving on to the next stop.
 This is the perfect itinerary for travelers who know they are on a time budget, and want to get the absolute most out of their two week holiday.
 An overnight cruise on Halong Bay, two nights in the imperial city of Hue, and two nights in charming Hoi An all combine to offer a thorough understanding of northern Vietnam.
 Its culture, its history, its people and its food are all represented well.
 Next up is southern Vietnam as you fly into Ho Chi Minh City.
 This flip side of the same coin offers a different point of view on modern Vietnam.
 Spend time exploring the rural parts of the Mekong Delta.
 This itinerary isn't over yet, though.
 Jet off to Siem Reap, Cambodia, a perfect base from which to explore the world famous ruins of Angkor Wat, and the surrounding ancient temples.

-In the morning, you will be picked up at the airport in Hanoi and transferred to your hotel.
+Welcome to Vietnam!
+Upon arrival in Hanoi, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Vietnam's capital is rich in a culture touched by French and Chinese influences over its 1,000-year-long history.
 One can spend days in the Old Quarter, where fashion houses, art galleries and coffee shops make up the city's most charismatic district.
 Hanoi features hundreds of serene lakes, great for people watching and strolling an afternoon away.
 Take an evening to dine at a modern, cosmopolitan restaurant and enjoy a night on the town, but don't forget to take an evening to enjoy the thriving street food scene, one of the city's primary attractions.

-After breakfast this morning you’ll have the whole day to explore Vietnam’s capital city.
-Your English speaking guide will take you to the Temple of Literature, the first university in Vietnam dating back to the 11th century, as well as Ho Chi Minh’s Mausoleum.
+You’ll have the whole day to explore Vietnam’s capital.
+Your guide will take you to the Temple of Literature, the first university in Vietnam dating back to the 11th century.
+It's a popular attraction, as is Ho Chi Minh’s Mausoleum, his simple stilt house where he lived and worked and the museum dedicated to his memory.

-After breakfast, you'll leave by shuttle bus for Ha Long Bay, one of the most spectacular UNESCO World Heritage Areas and the world’s largest marine limestone ‘karst’ landscapes.
-On arrival, you will board your wooden junk.
+After an early breakfast, you'll leave by shuttle bus for Ha Long Bay, one of the most spectacular UNESCO World Heritage Areas and the world’s largest marine limestone ‘karst’ landscapes.
+After a 3.5 hour drive towards North East of Hanoi, you will arrive at the Hon Gai International harbor, to board Indochina Dragon’s Pearl Junk, one of the newest wooden boats on the Bay.
+A refreshing welcome drink will be served and you can check into your cabin.

-You’ll wake in the fresh air of the bay with a swim or you can relax on the sundeck.
-After breakfast, you’ll continue your cruise to visit a fishing village where you’ll have an opportunity to explore the village and the hidden lagoon in a rustic rowing boat.
-The route will ends at a Pearl Farm where you can see the whole process of making high quality pearl.
+You’ll wake in the fresh air of the bay this morning with a swim or some relaxation on the sundeck.
+Enjoy breakfast and a cup of tea or coffee, while you admire the sights around you.
+After breakfast, you’ll continue your cruise to visit Vung Vieng Fishing Village where you’ll have an opportunity to explore the village and the hidden lagoon in a rustic rowing boat.
+Meet the local people and pass through the floating school and fish farms along the route.
+When you get back on the boat, lunch will be served, as you near the harbor.

 The heart of imperial Vietnam's history, Hue is Vietnam's cultural capital.
 It's architecture calls back to a time when the Nguyen Dynasty built temples, pagodas and palaces across its landscapes.
 A calm, noble city lives on today, showcasing beautiful buildings that survived bombings during the American War.
 The easy-going local crowd enjoys a night out, and routinely interacts with foreigners.
 With a tradition for maintaining authentic recipes, Hue's chefs might be the best example of pure Vietnamese food that dates back to the country's imperial years.

-In the afternoon, you will take a cruise along the Perfume River to visit to the Thien Mu Pagoda.
+Your morning will begin with a cruise along the Perfume River to visit to the Thien Mu Pagoda.
+You'll be able to see the praying monks this morning.
 From there, you’ll drive to the Royal Tombs of Emperor Minh Mang.
+After lunch, you’ll visit two more tombs, those of Emperors Tu Duc and Khai Dinh, after which you’ll return to your hotel.

 Each Royal mausoleum reflects the personality of the Emperor it commemorates.
 The most majestic is that of Emperor Minh Mang, a staunch follower of Confucianism with many wives, concubines and a small army of children.
 Planned by the Emperor and built shortly after his death in formal Chinese style, it’s opulent and exotic, and a good example of classic Sino-Vietnamese architecture.